The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants: Abstract

 \section{Abstract}

-Unlike one-parameter persistent homology, the absence of a canonical method for quantifying `persistence' in multiparameter persistent homology remains a hurdle in its application.
-One of the best known quantifications of persistence for multiparameter persistent homology is the rank invariant, which has recently evolved into the generalized rank invariant by naturally extending its domain.
-This extension enables us to quantify 'persistence' across a broader range of regions in the indexing poset compared to the rank invariant.
+\ok{ In addition to inherent computational challenges, the absence of a canonical method for quantifying `persistence' in multi-parameter persistent homology remains a hurdle in its application.}

-However, the size of the domain of the generalized rank invariant is generally formidable, making it desirable to restrict its domain to a more manageable subset for computational purposes.
-The foremost questions regarding such a restriction of the domain are: \textbf{(1)} How to restrict, if possible, the domain of the generalized rank invariant without any loss of information? \textbf{(2)} When can we more compactly encode the generalized rank invariant as a `persistence diagram'? \textbf{(3)} What is the trade-off between computational efficiency and the discriminating power of the generalized rank invariant as the amount of the restriction on the domain varies?

-To address these questions, we generalize and axiomatize the classic fundamental lemma of persistent homology via the notion of \emph{M\"obius invertibility} of the generalized rank invariant which we propose.
+One of the best known quantifications of persistence for multi-parameter persistent homology is the rank invariant, which has recently evolved into the generalized rank invariant (GRI) by naturally extending its domain.
+This extension enables us to quantify persistence across a broader range of regions in the indexing poset compared to the rank invariant.
+However, the size of the domain of the GRI is generally formidable, making it desirable to restrict its domain to a more manageable subset for computational purposes.
+The foremost questions regarding such a restriction of the domain are: \textbf{(1)} How to restrict, if possible, the domain of the GRI without any loss of information? \textbf{(2)} When can we more compactly encode the GRI as a `persistence diagram'? \textbf{(3)} What is the trade-off between computational efficiency and the discriminating power of the GRI as the amount of the restriction on the domain varies? \ok{\textbf{(4)} What proxies exist for persistence diagrams in the multi-parameter setting that can be derived from the GRI?} To address \ok{the first three} questions, we generalize and axiomatize the classic fundamental lemma of persistent homology via the notion of \emph{M\"obius invertibility} of the GRI which we propose.
 This extension also contextualizes known results regarding the (generalized) rank invariant within the classical theory of M\"obius inversion.
 We conduct a comprehensive comparison between M\"obius invertibility and other existing concepts related to the structural simplicity of persistence modules, such as Miller's notion of tameness.
-During this investigation, we identify an example of a persistence module whose generalized rank invariant is not M\"obius invertible.
+During this investigation, we identify an example of a persistence module whose GRI is not M\"obius invertible.

+\ok{We address the fourth question through the notion of motivic invariants.
+We demonstrate that many invariants from the literature can be both derived from the GRI and recast as motivic invariants.}